dotnet/aspire/src/Aspire.Dashboard/README.md

 #### Memory limits

-- `Dashboard:Frontend:ConsoleLogHistoryLimit` specifies the (optional) maximum number of console log messages to keep in memory.
+- `Dashboard:Frontend:MaxConsoleLogCount` specifies the (optional) maximum number of console log messages to keep in memory.
 Defaults to 10,000.
 When the limit is reached, the oldest messages are removed.

 ### OTLP authentication